-- pde (PDEBase) The instance describing the pde that needs to be solved - maxiter (int) The maximal number of iterations per step return a stepper function using an implicit scheme
+- pde (PDEBase) The instance describing the pde that needs to be solved - maxiter (int) The maximal number of iterations per step make_stepper (state, dt=None)

-- maxerror (float) The maximal error that is permitted in each step - backend (stx) Determines how the function is created.
+- maxerror (float) The maximal error that is permitted in each step - backend (str) Determines how the function is created.
 Accepted values are 'numpy' and 'numba'.
 Alternatively, 'auto' lets the code decide for the most optimal backend.